Your shopping cart is empty!

 Look at the software that comes with the machine.
 How much freedom does this program give you with your ink settings will it print what is on the monitor?
 All customers’ graphics will be different.
 This will mean you will need the ability to make adjustments in a rip software.
 Some software rips are better than others.
 You may also want to find out if there is an after-market software rip.

 Some printers do not have the ability to print white ink on custom t shirts.
 Without that ability, you will not be able to print on dark garments.
 The white under base goes down first on dark garments.
 Then the CMYK will go on top giving you the end result.
 Also to print with dark shirts, you currently need to use a Pretreatment on the shirts before printing white ink.
 Some of the more expensive printers have a pretreatment process built into the printer.
 You will normally need to manually spray the t-shirt with something like a Wagner paint sprayer or purchase another piece of equipment that sprays an even coating onto the shirt.
-The Wagner sprayer works good and can be the inexpensive choice.
+The Wagner sprayer works good and can be an inexpensive choice.
 This process will make or break the print quality of the shirt so it is important to have an evenly sprayed t-shirt with just the right amount.
 Too much pretreatment may cause your image to be washed off.
 Too less and you will not get a good quality print.
 Learn more about the best dtg pretreatments and how to wash dtg printed t-shirts.